shikha12264/Squadstack-Agent-Insights/README.md

   - Total number of times an Agent gets a call from a lead

 # Brokerage Agent Performance Analysis Report

-Please use the following structure as a guide:
-- All scripts are in the script folder.
-- All visualizations are in the viz folder.
-- data folder contains the dataset.
-- assets folder contains miscellaneous screenshots for the report.

-### Motivation
+## Activity Objective

-The aim of this project is to analyse the given real estate dataset and provide a scoring criteria to measure an agents performance.
+The objective of this project is to look at a real estate dataset and come up with a set of scoring criteria to evaluate an agent's performance.
-In this analysis, I have tried to wrangle the dataset provided from the CRM platform and have used this dataset to come up with a agent performance scoring criteria and use this algorithm to choose the Top 3 agents in the brokerage firm.
+In this study, I attempted to wrangle the dataset and utilised it to develop an agent performance scoring criteria and use this algorithm to choose the Top 4 agents in the brokerage firm.

 I have also included suggestions for the brokerage firms to improve their agent's performances.